 Fortunately, you may not necessarily get stuck with being assigned in this scenario.
 You may have a choice in advance of that dividend payment.
 You could wait and see if the stock will be assigned, or, you could close the position and roll it out to a later month to potentially avoid assignment.
 In fact, almost two-thirds of all options are closed out before they expire.
 This is one of the many ways that you can manage your risk with options.

 When it comes to options, it can be particularly important to manage your positions actively and change course as needed.

-"An options trade is an actively managed strategy, which is to say that you don't want to set it and forget it," Stevens notes.
+"An options trade is an actively managed strategy, which is to say that you don't want to set it and forget it," says Greg Stevens, vice president at Fidelity.
 "When an options trade is open, there are several choices you may make throughout the life of the contract—including closing out the trade, letting the option expire, and if you still want to be in the position, rolling it out."
 Of course, if you sell an option, assignment is out of your control.

 - Closing out a trade can involve taking an offsetting position.
 For example, if you purchased a call option, you could sell an identical call option to effectively close the trade out.